Compulsed/serverless-aurora-graphql-starter/README.md

 * ASDF (Version management, node, jq, yarn)
 * Direnv (Managing multiple environments)
 * Oprah (For managing secrets & credentials)

-## Problems this starter attempts to address

-* Spinning up / down a bastion host to directly connect into your Serverless Aurora instance (w/ SSH keys stored in SSM)
+* Cloudformation template for a temporarily spinning up a bastion host
-* Ability to have each stage of your project in a single or multiple AWS accounts (preference with being in multiple accounts for security)
-*

-## Set up locally
+## Setting up locally

-### Code Requirements
+Installl the following dependencies as they will bre required to deploy the solution:
 * ASDF
-* JQ
 * AWS Cli
+* Direnv
+* Postgres client

 ### Challenges: